 Training Deploying the TPM pillar: planned maintenance addresses the various tools for preventive maintenance, always drawing on the participants' professional experience.
 By drawing up personalised diagnoses and using collective intelligence, we aim to help participants carry out a methodical analysis of their breakdowns and draw up an action plan that is relevant to their business and their machines and meets their needs.
 And that's what our programme is all about: knowing how to adapt these different tools to troubleshooting while learning how to plan THE action plan that will save the company money.

 Preventive maintenance has everything it takes to help industry improve performance and profitability.
-Thanks to appropriate methods and tools, investments will quickly have an effect on the workforce (and their motivation), as well as on the lifespan of machines.
+Thanks to appropriate methods and tools, investments will quickly have an effect on the work force of teams (and their motivation), as well as on the lifespan of machines.
 Last but not least, this maintenance policy is set to evolve as industry evolves, with technological advances in particular making it possible in some cases to implement a predictive maintenance policy.